 To vote for your favorite food vendor, visit World Food & Music Festival's Facebook page during the festival.
 After you vote for your favorite, if you share the post, then your favorite vendor will receive an extra vote!
 Voting opens Friday, Sept.
 20 at 11 a.m. and concludes Sunday, Sept.
 22 at 2 p.m.

 In 2018, the World Food & Music Festival was proud to host a Naturalization Ceremony for the U.S. District Court on the Polk County Board of Supervisors Main Stage.

 Naturalization is the process by which a foreign citizen or national becomes a U.S. citizen.
 Festival guests are welcome to watch this special ceremony and celebrate the achievement of these individuals.
-Read more about a recent naturalization ceremony that was held in Downtown DSM.
+Read more about a naturalization ceremony that was held in Downtown DSM last year.